 Akin to DevOps, Automation, or Software Defined Networking, NetOps also involves the people, skills, and tools an organization deploys to deliver a network of services for its employees and customers.
 Thus, it helps break down the silos that exist between network, operations, and data teams.

 The differentiating features of NetOps 1.0 are:

-In the earlier days of legacy networks which were hardware-centric, complex, and inflexible, network-related issues would be handled in a reactive manner.
+In the earlier days of legacy networks which were hardware-centric, complex, and inflexible, network-related issues were handled in a reactive manner.
 Whenever any issue arose, the network tasks required manual intervention and were executed through CLI scripting, with network teams working in isolation from application and security teams.
-As the focus was more on technology rather than business needs, the network engineers were automation averse.
+As the focus was more on technology rather than business needs, the network engineers were automation-averse.
 In fact, a Gartner survey confirmed that many network changes were still manually configured as of 2018.

 At the same time, NetOps and DevOps teams can come together to deal with network issues by collaborating and sharing tools that can aid and bolster IT as a whole.

 Different NetOps tools are designed to help automate network workflows including network implementations and network operations.
 DevOps teams can make use of these tools to perform configuration changes and update the devices automatically, such as Alarm & Alert detection services and monitoring to avoid overdue estimated network device licensing, renewals, upgrades, and incident management services.
 Thus, the application of DevOps tools to Networking has brought agility, availability, and automation in networks.